Shrecknt/snowstorm/README.md

 Scan the entire ipv4 address space for Minecraft servers, with dynamic scanning to find servers on non-default ports.

 > **Important**
-> The scanner is currently very early in development and is missing many features.
+> - The scanner is currently very early in development and is missing many features
-> The current version of the scanner does not ping real servers, it only pulls data from csv files.
+> - The current version of the scanner does not ping real servers, it only pulls data from csv files
-> The scanner also does not save any results to the database.
+> - The scanner also does not save any results to the database

 ## Prerequisites

+- Rust 1.76.0-nightly
+- Node.js 21.2.0
+- npm 10.2.0
-Snowstorm requires the latest stable version of rust, as well as a postgres database.
-The postgres database can be run on a different server from the scanner.
+- A postgres database - can be run on a different server

+Other versions of some of the listed programs will probably work but it is not recommended.
+Rust must be nightly as this program uses async traits which are not in the current latest stable release.

 ## Installation